pagekite/PyPagekite/README.md

 any web browser to see which tunnels are active, browse and filter the logs and other nice things like that.
-If you want to expose a back-end's console to the wider Internet, that is possible too (just add a --backend line for it), but in that case it's probably a good idea to use --httppass to set a password.
+If you want to expose a back-end's console to the wider Internet, that is possible too (just add a --backend line for it), but in that case it is probably a good idea to use --httppass to set a password.

 An example: